-Almost all bets are off: casino capitals Macau, Las Vegas slammed by virus
+Almost all bets are off: Casino capitals Macau, Las Vegas slammed by virus

 In the United States, Nevada forced all casinos to close in mid-March, prompting mass layoffs.

-How much that will help companies like Las Vegas Sands Corp , Wynn Resorts Ltd and MGM Resorts International is hard to tell.
+How much that will help companies like Las Vegas Sands, Wynn Resorts and MGM Resorts International is hard to tell.

 Jeffries said she will apply for unemployment benefits from the state and could last a little while longer due to her savings, but said most of her colleagues live pay cheque to pay cheque.
 "We don't know how long this is going to last," she said.

+READ: Commentary: Should you refuse handshakes and hugs amid the COVID-19 outbreak?

-An official at South Korea’s largest casino operator by revenue, Kangwon Land Inc , said nearly 80per cent of its employees had been put on temporary leave.
+An official at South Korea’s largest casino operator by revenue, Kangwon Land, said nearly 80 per cent of its employees had been put on temporary leave.

 Companies dependent on the casinos for business have been impacted.